 Similarly, if there is more than 1 seller and the individual sale price of each seller is less than Rs.
 50 Lakhs, but the aggregate value of the transaction exceeds Rs.
-50 Lakhs, Section 194-IA would be applicable and TDS would be required to be deducted by the buyer at the time of making the payment to the seller.
+50 Lakhs, Section 194-IA would be applicable and TDS would be required to be deducted by the buyer at the time of making the payment to each seller.

-Tutorial on payment of TDS on Property
+Penalty for Non-Deduction/ Deposit of TDS on Property

 Other Relevant Points regarding TDS on Sale of Property

-- In case of more than 1 buyer/ 1 seller, Form 26Q has to be filled in separately for each buyer-seller combination.
+- In case of more than 1 buyer/ 1 seller, Form 26QB has to be filled in separately for each buyer-seller combination.
 Eg: In case of 1 buyer and 2 sellers – 2 forms have to be submitted, and in case of 2 buyers and 2 sellers – 4 forms have to be submitted for their respective property share.